Alan T. Sugiyama High School

 Where: North Seattle College

-To Apply: send resume, letter of interest and biography of yourself (including goals, interests, strengths, and favorite quote) to Sarah Sense-Wilson uneachair@gmail.com.
+To Apply: Send resume, letter of interest to Sarah Sense-Wilson uneachair@gmail.com.
 An agreement form as well as a one-page PDF form must be completed and will be sent out upon request.

 Deadline: Rolling applications